catty-halsey/catty-halsey.github.io/_posts/2024-11-4-Multiple regression.md

 categories: journal
 tags: [documentation, sample]
 ---
-# Estimating Beta in Multiple Linear Regression
+## Uniquenss of Estimatied Beta in Multiple Linear Regression

 When estimating the parameter vector $\beta$ in multiple linear regression, the dimensions of the matrices $X$ and $Y$ play a crucial role.
 Before discussing the behavior of the estimated coefficient vector $\hat{\beta}$, we recall the **Rank-Nullity Theorem** from linear algebra.
 This theorem states that for any linear transformation $X: \mathbb{R}^p \rightarrow \mathbb{R}^n$, the sum of the dimension of the image of $X$ (known as the rank of $X$) and the dimension of the kernel of $X$ (known as the nullity of $X$) equals the number of columns $p$ of the matrix $X$.
 This relationship can be expressed mathematically as: